The introduction of charges for pre-application advice has now taken effect.

 - assist disabled people: for example, proposals involving modifications to make a house more accessible or user friendly

-- are for employment development falling within the B use classes
+- are for employment development falling within the B use class

 What the advice covers